Lecture Series

 The Lecture Series on Modern Conflict and Emerging Threats complements Vanderbilt's annual Summit on Modern Conflict and Emerging Threats and its purpose to address the most pressing challenges by fostering dialogue and collaboration on some of the most complex national security topics.

-Learn more about previous lectures:
+Learn more about previous and upcoming lectures:

 Liza Mundy, Journalist, NYT Bestselling Author